RakeshDevasani/Loan-Prediction-Using-ML-and-Python/README.md

 6. Around 70% of applicants loans are approved.
 7. Most of the applicants don't have any dependents.
 8. Most of the applicants are from the Semiurban area and urban area.
-9. Less chance of Coapplicant getting a loan.
+9. Average CoapplicantIncome for getting a loan is 1500.
 10. Less loan amount have little high chance of approvals.
-11. Married applicants have high loan approvals.
+11. Married applicants have 8% higher chance of loan approval than Unmarried.
-12. Graduates have high loan approvals.
+12. Graduates have 10% higher chance loan approval than Non Graduates.
 13. loan approvals is not depending on self employed.
-14. Good Credit History applicants has very chance of loan approval.
+14. Good Credit History applicants has very high(80%) chance of loan approval.
-15. Applicants having 2 Dependents have high loan approvals.
+15. Applicants having 2 Dependents have highest(75%) chance of loan approvals.
-16. Semiurban Applicants have high loan approvals.
+16. Semiurban Applicants 10% higher chance of loan approval than urban and rural.
+# Results
+Random Forest Accuracy Score = 0.772358
+After Hyperparameter Tuning = 0.7886178861788617
+In Confusion Matrix FP=25 i.e., model predicted positive but it is false Precision of model for Non Approval is 0.947368 (its good as company don't want to approve loans to those can't payback).